I don't know how true some of these are, but I don't think that's

 42. "Angry" and "hungry" are the only words in the English language ending in "-gry" (although gry is a word, it does not *end* in -gry, since a suffix requires the word before it to be a word)

-43. Sloths are actually fast, they just prefer to move at a slow pace
+43. Sloths can move quickly, they just prefer to move at a slow pace. (source)

 44. There are only two families who produced a father and son who were US presidents: Bush and Adams.